-If you wish to cancel or reduce the loan funds that have been offered, please contact your financial aid counselor or email firstname.lastname@example.org.
-In your email request, include the following information:
+If you wish to cancel or reduce the loan funds that have been offered, please submit your request through the SFS Service Portal.

 Your Offer of Financial Assistance is based upon an assumed enrollment pattern, which is indicated on your award.
 If there are any changes in expected course load, please note these changes on the “Change in Enrollment” form, included in your Offer of Financial Assistance.
 Changes in enrollment during the course of the academic year must also be communicated to our office, as this may impact your financial aid eligibility.

 To maintain eligibility for Federal Student Aid, you must meet the following criteria: